Trading Indicators

 • MTF – Tells the indicator you are using it on a Multiple Time Frame (MTF) chart.

 • UseUpTicks – Tells the indicator to calculate volume momentum based on volume traded as bid/ask.
-If this data is not available the indicator will calculate a proxy based on total volume and the OHLC.
+If this data is unavailable, the indicator will calculate a proxy based on total volume and OHLC.

-• OffsetMulti – Tells the indicator how far away from the price bars to plot the signal dots.
+• OffsetMulti – Sets how far from the price bars the indicator plots the signal dots.

-• Alert – Tells the indicator to trigger an alert when one of the signals are generated.
+• Alert – Tells the indicator to trigger an alert when a signal is generated.

 I love Better Momentum.
 It is an integral part of my trading.